Here’s the best tip for surviving a bear attack: play dead. It will be good practice for when you’re actually dead a few seconds later.

 So, what is a bear market?

 A bear market is simply a period in time in which stock market prices are falling.
 Simple as that.
 A bear market is a time when most investors panic and run for dear lives like the cunning wolf above.
+A drop in investor confidence will signal the onset of a bear market.

 But bear markets aren’t for panicking.
 In fact, there is a lot of opportunity in bear markets.
 As the famous investor Peter Lynch once said,